SutekhVRC/VibeCheck/README.md

 - [Supported Toys (Lovense)](https://iostindex.com/?filter0ButtplugSupport=4&filter1Brand=Lovense)

 ## Dependencies
+- Relies on [WebView2 Runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section), which is likely already installed on your computer.
 - (Lovense Connect Only) Lovense Connect app on phone / Lovense Connect adapter for PC Lovense Connect app.
 - (Bluetooth LE Only) A bluetooth LE adapter.
 You will definitely want one with a reasonable range.